-Any ACA member who is a student of archival studies, recent graduate of archival studies, or has recently entered the archival profession, is invited to sign up for a mentor from the Canadian archival community.
-Archivists, who are members of the ACA, and who have been active in the profession for at least five years, are encouraged to apply to mentor a student or new archivist.
-For further details, have a look at the Mentorship Program Guidelines.
-PDF 6
+Any ACA member who is a student of archival studies, recent graduate of archival studies (within 5 years), or has recently entered the archival profession, is invited to sign up for a mentor from the Canadian archival community

 Matches are communicated to participants in late January.
 The availability of matches depends on the number of volunteers.
 Participants are expected to commit for one year.

 Program participants are invited to attend the Conference Orientation.
 This is a great opportunity for you to connect face-‐to-‐face!
 The 2019 ACA Conference in Toronto will take place at the Chelsea Hotel, and the reception for Mentors and Mentees will be held on June 5th in advance of the Welcome Reception.

 Since its inception in 2003, the program has been very popular.
 Some of the responses of the participants mentors and mentored alike, are noteworthy:

 “I managed to do volunteer work with my mentor which helped me to build my confidence and apply what I’d learned.” – mentee

 “I have been telling my classmates who didn’t sign up for the program that they missed a good opportunity.” – mentee

 “I wish I had this program when I first started working in archives.” – mentor

 “This has been a really positive experience – my mentor and I have been in contact several times, and I am very comfortable approaching him with questions, and asking for advice.” – mentee